rob-balfre/svelte-select/README.md

 - `filterText: String` Default: `''`.
 Text to filter `items` by.
 - `placeholder: String` Default: `'Select...'`.
 Placeholder text.
 - `noOptionsMessage: String` Default: `'No options'`.
 Message to display in list when there are no `items`.
+- `createMessage: String` Default: `'Create '`.
+Message to display before the new element when creating a new value (use alongside `isCreatable`).
 - `optionIdentifier: String` Default: `'value'`.
 Override default identifier.
 - `labelIdentifier: String` Default: `'label'`.
 Override default identifier.
 - `listOpen: Boolean` Default: `false`.
 Open/close list.